November 15-18, 2021 | Crystal Gateway Marriott, Arlington, Va.

 If you must pay by check, please contact LHQquestions@actuary.org for registration information.

-Your health matters, and we will be following the Centers for Disease Control and Prevention recommendations for indoor spaces.
+Your health matters.
+In addition to following the Centers for Disease Control and Prevention recommendations for indoor spaces, we are also requiring that all attendees wear face masks while attending the sessions.
+We will have masks available if needed.
 We thank you in advance for your consideration of your fellow attendees and faculty.

 The American Academy of Actuaries believes in good faith that this event constitutes an Organized Activity as defined in the U.S. Qualification Standards and that, by attending the first three days of the seminar, you may earn the following minimum continuing education credit hours for attending the first three days of the seminar, using a 50-minute credit hour formula: